What is a hydrocele?

 The usual symptom is a swollen scrotum.
 The swelling does not hurt.
 If your child seems to be in pain, call the doctor.
 Pain may mean that your child has a hernia or other problem.

 How is a congenital hydrocele diagnosed?

 Doctors diagnose a congenital hydrocele during a physical exam that includes questions about the child's health.
-The swelling is often easy to see, so it's usually not hard to identify.
+The swelling is often easy to see, so the hydrocele is typically not hard to identify.
 But the doctor will want to rule out other conditions.

 How is it treated?

 Most of the time, all you need to do is watch for changes in the swelling.
 If the swelling gets bigger or if it comes and goes, tell your doctor.

 Your child may need surgery to remove the fluid if:

 If surgery is needed, the doctor or nurse will give your child medicine to make him or her sleep.
 A small cut (incision) will be made in the groin area.
 At the end of the surgery, the cut will be stitched up.
 The doctor may ask you if you want him or her to check the opposite groin area for a hydrocele or other problem during the same surgery.
 After surgery, you'll need to care for the groin incision and watch for signs of infection.